dorkbox/JavaBuilder/README.md

 For a real world example:

- - See the build code in the "build" directory, which is the build code used to build OAK
+ - See the build code in the "build" directory, which is the build code used to build itself.
    - If you want to compile it yourself, copy the entire contents of the libs directory into the dist directory.
    - Then (from the project root), java -jar dist/JavaBuilder.jar build javabuilder dist